dafny-lang/dafny/docs/DafnyRef/Attributes.md

 ### 22.2.13. `{:timeLimit N}`
-Set the time limit for a given function or method.
+Set the time limit for verifying a given function or method.

 ### 22.2.14. `{:timeLimitMultiplier X}`
 This attribute may be placed on a method or function declaration